-The administration service provided by APS is a one-stop-shop for PAFs, including all accounting, secretariat and compliance requirements.
+APS provides a full administration service for PAFS, including all accounting, secretariat and compliance requirements.
 This means you can decide how much or how little involvement in the PAF you would like - from attending just one annual meeting to being actively involved in the charities you support.